will-mu/BlueteamNotes/DNSNotes.md

 	- add zone content
 		- add lines `sudo nano /etc/bind/forward.wcsc.com`
 		- ![forward.wcsc.com alternative text](https://github.com/manwthglasses/BlueteamNotes/blob/master/.forwardwcsc.jpg)
+      - The '@' notation delineates the name of the zone and can be used whenever the domain name is the same as the origin
+      - The 'IN' stands for Internet and specifies the class of data
+      - The next column specifies the type of record, and therefore 'SOA' indicates that this name server is authorative for this zone
+      - The next column is the name of the primary master name server
+      - The last field is the mail address of the person in charge of the data (DNS syntax formats the "@" as a "." so "root.wcsc.com." translates to "root@wcsc.com.")
+        - It is common practice to use "root" as the email address
+      - The parentheses allow the record to expand the fields past one line for readability purposes
+        - ";" indicate the beginning of a comment so name servers will ignore anything past ";" on a line
+        - The serial field is meant to indicate how updated a name server is so that slave name servers are able to decide if their zone data is out of date by comparing their serial values to the primary name server's serial values
+          - The serial field isn't crucial to this lab but it is important to know that the common practices are
+            1. Starting the serial field at 1 and incrementing it every update
+            2. Using the format YYYYMMDDNN (YYYY is the year, MM is the month, DD is the day, and NN is the number of times the data was changed within that day)
+        - The refresh field tells the slave name servers how often to check to see if their data is updated (The number 3600 specifies seconds so therefore the slave name servers will check to see if their data is updated every hour)
+        - The retry field specifies the intervals between how often the slave name server would attempt to reconnect with the primary name server if it were to fail to connect initially
+        - The expire field tells the slave name server when to stop giving out zone data if the primary server could not be reached in that amount of seconds
+        - TTL stands for 'time to live' specifying how long other servers may cache the data for this zone
+      - The NS and PTR records follow the initial SOA record and are seperated by lines
 		- add lines `sudo nano /etc/bind/reverse.wcsc.com`
 		- ![reverse.wcsc.com alternative text](https://github.com/manwthglasses/BlueteamNotes/blob/master/.reversewcsc.jpg)
 - Verify